mpv-player/mpv/DOCS/man/en/options.rst

     *NOTE*: This option only works if the underlying media supports seeking (i.e. not with stdin, pipe, etc).

---ifo=<file>
-    Indicate the VOBsub IFO file that will be used to load palette and frame size for VOBsub subtitles.

 --ignore-start
     Matters with the builtin AVI demuxer only, which is not enabled by default.